Darren Raddysh: Youth

 Raddysh began his minor hockey career with the Toronto Marlboros Minor Midget AAA team, with whom he won the 2009 Silver Stick tournament in Michigan.
 During his tenure with the team, Raddysh was drafted in the fifth round, 84th overall, by the Erie Otters of the Ontario Hockey League (OHL).
 At the time of his selection, he stood at 5-foot-11 and weighed 165 pounds.
 He remained with the Marlboros for the 2012–13 season, during which he earned a call up to the Georgetown Raiders of the Ontario Junior Hockey League for seven games.
 Raddysh made his OHL debut with the Otters to complete their 2012-13 season, playing in 24 games and recording two assists.

-Once Taylor was drafted by the Otters, Raddysh requested that his brother lives with him since he had already completed high school.
+Once Taylor was drafted by the Otters, Raddysh requested that his brother live with him since he had already completed high school.
 However, the team refused for they wished for Taylor to "not rely solely on his brother for direction."
 Raddysh remained undrafted during his tenure with the Otters but received invitations to training camps from the Los Angeles Kings and San Jose Sharks.

 Raddysh re-joined the Otters for his fifth and final year in major juniors and recorded a comeback season, gaining attention from various NHL teams.
 Following a game against the Kitchener Rangers in January, Raddysh became the new franchise leader for points by a defenceman with 151.
 The following month, he set a new franchise single-season record for points by a defenceman with his 68th of the season.
 With his assistance, the Otters won the J. Ross Robertson Cup as the playoff champion of the Ontario Hockey League and qualified for the 2017 Memorial Cup.
 Alongside his brother Taylor, they became the first pair of brothers to compete against another pair of brothers (the McLeod's) in an OHL Final since 2012.
 As a result of his play, Raddysh became the first player in OHL history to simultaneously win the Max Kaminsky Trophy as OHL Defenceman of the Year and the Leo Lalonde Memorial Trophy as Overage Player of the Year.
 The Otters competed against the Windsor Spitfires in the Memorial Cup, losing in seven games.
 At the end of the tournament, Raddysh was named to the 2017 Mastercard Memorial Cup All-Star Team alongside his brother.

 Raddysh concluded his major junior career on June 20, 2017, by signing a one-year American Hockey League (AHL) contract with the Rockford IceHogs.